-Avoid "talking numbers" - Specific weight, calories, time exercising or clothing size, for example, can likely be replaced by general statements such as "his weight was within a healthy range."
+Avoid "talking numbers" - Specific weight, calories, time exercising or clothing size, for example, should be replaced with general statements such as "his weight was within a healthy range."

 Do not include graphic images or descriptions of the body or eating disorder symptoms.
-These types of images or descriptions are harmful to people struggling, and feed into cultural sensationalization of eating disorders, and myths about what an eating disorder "looks like."
+These types of images or descriptions are harmful to people struggling, and feed into cultural sensationalization of eating disorders and myths about what an eating disorder "looks like."

-Emphasize the seriousness of eating disorders, without portraying them as hopeless.
+Emphasize the seriousness of eating disorders without portraying them as hopeless.
 Make sure to encourage anyone struggling to seek help for themselves, or a loved one.